Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 ### Data Dependencies

-Talking points are stored in `docs/content/candidates.json` within each candidate object:
+Talking points are authored per topic under `docs/content/topics/` (each topic file includes a `candidateId` to link it back to the parent candidate).
+Those files are temporarily assembled into `docs/content/candidates.json` for the runtime build until automated aggregation is introduced:

 ```json
 {